sisihagen/website/content/en/blog/2019/09/seeing-the-world-as-it-is.md

 title: "Seeing the world as it is"
 date: 2019-09-27
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "When the livelihoods on the quicksand of change threaten to collapse, the search for secure foundations for shaping the future is intensified."
-draft: false
 lang: en
 cover: "society"
 ---